Intro

 Derek Taylor, The Beatles’ Press Officer, next calls the whole situation nightmarish and appears to agree with George Martin: “There was without doubt a lot of opportunism.
 There were people pushing wheelchairs who were bonkers.
 The people in the wheelchairs were victims of whatever had got them there and also the prisoners of these people.”
 Later on Ringo speaks of children victims of thalidomide, and in chapter 3 of the same series he talks about an startling case in which a man in crutches, in a crowd which had gathered to greet The Beatles, “was shouting getting all excited.
 I saw him throw his crutches away, like he was healed, and he fell right on his face: he just fell over.
 [Italics added]”.

 There are different kinds of religious experience, and an even richer and variegated number of ways of evaluating them.
 In the context of this article the relevant factor must be the social projection of that experience and the shared belief it engenders.
 John Lennon was by no means a messiah (nor The Beatles for that matter), but the society in which he lived, and which he, together with his fellow band members, inadvertently helped to set alight certainly was ready for one.
-The wave of enthusiasm, near-fanaticism, extatic fervor, and group consciousness that swayed the the youth of that period, and stir the deepest spiritual bottom of the sixties and seventies has only religious precedents in history: it was, truly, a revolution of the heart and soul of men that one may trace back all the way to the crusades: should John Lennon had uttered an slightly different statement, such as “”we are more important to the queen and the establishment that Jesus or religion”” the American youth that trampled and smashed Beatles’ records and memorabilia in organized happenings may have sooner been tempted to storm Buckingham Palace instead, should the opportunity had arisen.
-John Lennon’s argument was thoroughly misplaced, and the context muddy and confused; he was plainly wrong saying what he said the way he said it, and so he triggered a negative (and completely understandable) emotional tsunami reaction, channeling the always delicate religious feelings of the people (mine included, should have been the case) against him instead; and, it should be added, offering a moment of respite to an already worried establishment, which possibly heaved a loud sigh of relief when hearing the news.
+The wave of enthusiasm, near-fanaticism, ecstatic fervour, and group consciousness that swayed the the youth of that period stirring the deepest spiritual profundity of the sixties and seventies has only religious precedents in history: it was, truly, a revolution of the heart and soul of men that one may trace back all the way to the crusades, but certainly more to the unfinished business of the French and American revolutions.
+Had John Lennon uttered an slightly different statement, such as “”we are more important to the queen and the establishment than Jesus or religion”” the American youth that trampled and smashed The Beatles’ records and memorabilia in organized happenings may have sooner been tempted to storm Buckingham Palace instead, should the opportunity had arisen.
+John Lennon’s argument was thoroughly misplaced, and the context muddy and confused; he was plainly wrong saying what he said the way he said it, and so he triggered a negative (and completely understandable) emotional tsunami reaction, channelling the always delicate religious feelings of the people against him instead; and, it should be added, offering a moment of respite to an already worried establishment, which possibly heaved a loud sigh of relief when hearing the news.

 References